cassie-hudson/Global-Giving/README.md

 1. Read the process overview below.
 2. Review the dataPrepation.ipynb file.
 3. Review the corr.ipynb file.
-4. Watch the linked video walk-through of the preliminary AWS QuickSight dashboard.
+4. Watch the linked video walk-through of the preliminary AWS QuickSight dashboard (https://unt.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=f07cc209-5c0f-4a23-86fa-ac4100ef3a76)

 ## Process Overview
 To tackle this project, I engaged in the following process.